 The Center For Oral Surgery & Dental Implants – Notice of Privacy Practices

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.
-If you have any questions about this Notice please contact the Privacy Officer, Lora Hatley at Huntersville Office (Lake Norman) Phone Number 704-875-8833
+If you have any questions about this Notice please contact the Privacy Officer, Lora Sigmon at Huntersville Office (Lake Norman) Phone Number 704-875-8833.

 Effective Date: September 20, 2013